 A complex tale that successfully combines Dickensian London with the unearthly realm, At the Back of the North Wind appeals to more ardent readers.
 George MacDonald also deserves a place on our shortlist as the man who inspired CS Lewis to create The Chronicles of Narnia and persuaded Lewis Carroll to publish Alice in Wonderland.

-Classic literature choice 3: Treasure Island – Robert Louis Stevenson (1883)
+History of children’s literature choice 3: Treasure Island – Robert Louis Stevenson (1883)

 Serialised originally under the title The Sea Cook, Robert Louis Stevenson’s famous tale of piracy and adventure wasn’t an immediate success.
 Early editors and readers found the story slow and dry, but the book became a sensation later when published as a single volume and given a new, punchy title.